 It is not necessary to sort the values in the list before using the RANK.AVG function.

-In the even of a tie (i.e. the list contains duplicates) RANK.AVG will assign the average rank value to each set of duplicates.
+In the event of a tie (i.e. the list contains duplicates) RANK.AVG will assign the average rank value to each set of duplicates.

 The Excel SMALL function returns a numeric value based on its position in a list when sorted by value in ascending order.
 In other words, SMALL can return the "nth smallest" value (1st smallest value, 2nd smallest value, 3rd smallest...